sanko/Alien-libsdl2/README.md

 This dist has been tested on various modern versions of perl on Windows Server 2019, Ubuntu (20.04.2), and OSX (10.15.7).
 See https://github.com/sanko/Alien-libsdl2/actions

-On OSX and \*nix, libsdl2 is built from source.

-On Windows, prebuilt shared libraries are downloaded from libsdl.org and installed.

 # LICENSE